For a list of NACME's Partner Institutions, click here.

-As part of its leadership activities, NACME has created close working partnerships with organizations that are also interested in increasing the pool of minority engineers in America.
+As part of its leadership activities, NACME has created close working partnerships with organizations that are also interested in increasing the pool of underrepresented minority engineers in America.
 Here is an introduction to NACME’s key partners.

 National Academy Foundation (NAF)

 The National Academy Foundation creates partnerships between business leaders and educators that have been transforming students’ lives for more than 20 years.
 Through an innovative educational model, the Academies of Engineering (AOEs), NAF’s small public school-based “learning communities” empower high school students to successfully go on to higher education, professions of their choosing, and active community participation.
 Other themed academies that NAF has developed include the Academy of Hospitality & Tourism, the Academy of Finance, and the Academy of Information Technology.